posit-dev/positron/.github/README.md

 ```

 Currently we merge frequently and stay right on the tip of the main branch, though this strategy may change when stabilization becomes a concern down the road.

+### Logging

+The Myriac overlays emit logs via VS Code's log service.
+When doing development work or reproducing bugs, it's useful to change the log level to `TRACE`.

+Use the *Developer: Set Log Level* command in the Command Palette to change the log level to `DEBUG` or `TRACE` as desired.
+The logs will appear in the **Console** tab of the Developer Tools in the browser.

+When writing code, avoid using `console.log` directly; instead, get an `ILogService` instance and use the symmetric methods (`logService.debug`, `logService.trace`, `logService.info`, etc.) This will allow the aforementioned configuration tools to control the logging of your feature.

 ### Related Repositories